VassilevEmil/AndroidProject/README.md

 - [x] As a user I want to be able to logout from my app -> Emil
 - [x] As a user I want to be able to see historical crypto price graphs -> Martynas Vyčas
 - [x] As a user I want to be able to search for a specific crypto price graphs -> Martynas Vyčas
+- [x] As a user I want to be able to change the target price for live market data, so I could see the price in different currency (USD/EUR/GBP/JPY) -> Martynas Vyčas
+- [x] As a user I want to be able to like the news, so  -> Emil

 # User stories (extra):